 What you need to understand about trade-in pricing

-When a dealer accepts a trade in, they’ve got to sell it in order to recover the money that they’ve given you.
+When a dealer accepts a trade in, they’ve got to sell it at an auction or to someone else in order to recover the money that they’ve given you.
 The dealer also has to make a profit on the deal, otherwise, they wouldn’t be able to stay in business.

 To get the most money for your trade, you’ve got to approach the situation as if you were selling the car to some guy off the street.
 That means, clean it up.
 A dirty car makes a poor impression, and it automatically reduces the price in the buyer’s mind. $50-$100 for a good detail job will help your buyer (in this case, a car dealer) to see the car at its best.
 And it tells them that you’ve taken care of the car, which is very important.

 When evaluating a trade in, the dealer is going to look at everything that’s wrong with the car.
 Do the brakes squeak?
 Are the tires worn?
 Is the paint scratched?
 Does the engine run properly?
 Do all of the accessories work?

 There’s a number of things that the dealer is going to look at.
 Because each problem is going to cost them money.
 A dealer can’t sell a car that needs work, so they’ve got to fix everything to make it sale-able.
 And those issues will ultimately subtract from their offer.